 To ensure data from the new and old reporting systems are comparable, for statistical purposes, HSE statisticians have made the following adjustments to data from the new system.
 It should be noted that the underlying 'raw' data, as required under RIDDOR and provided by the notifier, remains unchanged.

-The new reporting system requires notifiers to select from a drop-down list of industry classifications, and aligns to the UK-wide system of SIC ('Standard Industrial Classification 2007').
+The reporting system requires notifiers to select from a drop-down list of industry classifications, and aligns to the UK-wide system of SIC ('Standard Industrial Classification 2007').
 The information provided by notifiers allows classification at a '4-digit' SIC level.
 Together with estimates of employment by SIC, this allows injury rates to be calculated, thereby identifying higher and lower risk industries.

 Records have been reviewed and re-coded, where the levels of reports for a given industry were significantly higher or lower than those from the previous system.
 Some other blocks of industry coding were also obviously mistaken.
 These have been corrected in blocks, where it was practical to do so, but it was not feasible to review reports individually.